 How do you use coffee grounds for plants?

 The safest way to use coffee grounds in the garden is to add them to compost containers or worm bins.
-Used grounds compost well, and home-made compost is superb for improving soil and growing healthy plants.
+Used grounds rot down well, and homemade compost is superb for improving soil and growing healthy plants.
 While applying coffee grounds directly onto the soil around most plants is usually fine, this should be done with care as using grounds in this way is never a one-method-fits-all approach.
 The chief potential problem is that if applied in quantity to the soil surface, the fine particles clog together to form a barrier that prevents water and air from reaching plant roots.

 Simply emptying your coffee pot onto the border soil of established plants is fine as long as it’s not in the same place time after time.
-If you notice the grounds starting to build up, just rake or turn over the soil surface to incorporate the grounds into the top several centimetres of soil.
+If you notice the grounds starting to build up, just rake or turn over the soil surface to incorporate the grounds into the top few centimetres of soil.

 More like this